dialog-semiconductor/py_ble_manager/docs/architecture.md

 The intent of this library is to provide a python interface similar to [SDK10](http://lpccs-docs.renesas.com/um-b-092-da1469x_software_platform_reference/User_guides/User_guides.html#the-ble-framework) for controlling BLE of DA14xxx devices.

-The BLE Framework implemented in SDK10 is depecited below:
+The BLE Framework implemented in SDK10 is depicted below:

 ![BLE_Framework](../assets/BLE_Framework.png)